by Nick Foulkes

-When examined philosophically, the vanity of status conferral become rapidly apparent.
+When examined philosophically, the vanity of status conferral becomes rapidly apparent.
 But happily I am not of a particularly philosophical turn of mind.
 I find that I am sufficiently slothful and disinclined to crawl out of bed on the best of days to need to be persuaded of the ultimate pointlessness of it all.

 Which is why I was delighted one morning to wrest myself from the arms of Morpheus and stumble downstairs to find an envelope from Connolly on my doormat.

-Connolly has slotted into modern Mayfair just find and I find myself in there so often that I am concerned that i might have to start paying council tax in Westminster.
+Connolly has slotted into modern Mayfair just fine and I find myself in there so often that I am concerned that I might have to start paying council tax in Westminster.
 In fact, it is quite dangerous - I only have to walk past and then, with very little recollection of the intervening 15 minutes, I find myself back on the pavement clutching a Connolly carrier bag, having bought an Arran sweater or a neckerchief designed to be tied over the mouth and nose when driving the open topped vintage racing car that I do not have.

 I have now been rewarded with an exquisite calfskin Connolly loyalty card, blind embossed with my name and nothing else.
 What solace others may find in a black American express card, I have discovered in this beautifully finished rectangle of leather - I have propped it against my computer and look at it with pleasure.